zzhikai/tp/docs/DeveloperGuide.md

-3. The predicate is then passed into `Model#updateSearchApplicantList()` to filter and display applicants with partial name matching of "David" or "Lee" in LinkedOUT.
+3. The predicate is then passed into `Model#updateSearchApplicantList()` to filter and display applicants with partial name matching of `David` or `Lee` in LinkedOUT.

 Example 2
-1. The user enters `search j/Software Engineer` command to search for applicants in LinkedOUT.
+1. The user enters `search j/Software n/David` command to search for applicants in LinkedOUT.

-2. The input keywords will be passed into `SearchCommandParser` and creates a `JobContainsKeywordsPredicate` if the keywords are not empty.
+2. The input keywords will be passed into `SearchCommandParser` and creates a `JobContainsKeywordsPredicate` and `NameContainsKeywordsPredicate` if the keywords are not empty.

-3. The predicate is then passed into `Model#updateSearchApplicantList()` to filter and display applicants with partial job name matching of "Software" or "Engineer"  in LinkedOUT.
+3. The predicate is then passed into `Model#updateSearchApplicantList()` to filter and sort the applicants with partial job and name matching of `Software` or `David`.
+Applicant with the most matched keywords will be displayed on the top of LinkedOUT.

 The following sequence diagram shows how the search operation works: